yunghog/ms800hub/README.md

 # ms800hub
-- A social media for car enthusiast
+- A platform for car enthusiast
 - Building ms800hub.
 1 commit at a time